 According to the Bank for International Settlements (BIS) and any monetary historian who knows the facts.
 All c̶u̶r̶r̶e̶n̶c̶y̶ p̶r̶o̶x̶i̶e̶s̶ fade away in time.

-Only precious metals endure and right now (late winter 2018) they are relatively cheap vs other asset classes.
+Only precious metals endure and right now (late winter 2018) they are relatively cheap vs. other asset classes.

 Hmmm, what to do with all this information?

-Maybe now is the time to acquire your silver bullion and other physical precious metals for the long term.
+Maybe now is the time to do as they are doing, and acquire your silver bullion and other physical precious metals for the long term.

-Stay tuned for future updates on JP Morgan's current record silver bullion position on the COMEX and perhaps elsewhere as time unfolds.
+Stay tuned for future updates on JP Morgan's current record silver bullion position on the COMEX, and perhaps elsewhere as time unfolds.